 What I liked about my Fz100 was the ability to video (slow mo, high def and reg), screw on 52mm filters and macro lenses.
-I already have a remote trigger for the lack of timer options like my Canon had.
+I bought a remote trigger for the lack of timer options like my Canon had.
 I require a viewfinder, hot shoe and really like the fully articulated LCD.
 I limit the ISO to 400 and have been very pleased with the quality of photo and video.
-In fact 2 of my photos won in 2 competitions.
+In fact, two of my photos won in two competitions.
 I wish it had a larger sensor.
-I think the weight and size is fine as it’s not too heavy to carry around.
+I think the weight and size is fine.
 This was my first longer zoom and I loved it.
-I was on the fence about if I wanted a ‘camera’ battery or just regular batteries but the dedicated rechargeable camera battery last longer.
-I just bought an extra one.
+I was on the fence about if I wanted a camera with a dedicated ‘camera’ battery or just regular batteries but the dedicated rechargeable camera battery last longer.
+I just buy an extra one.
 I also bought an eye-fi wi-fi SD card so I could quit opening the battery door as often to get to the card.
 I wanted to avoid a door failure and that fit the bill.
-Documentation has started to only come on a DVD- so starting with this camera I pay to have a full manual made.
+Documentation has started to only come on a DVD- so starting with this camera I pay to have a full spiral bound manual printed.

-I’ve tried Olympus, Canon, Kodak, Samsung and the Pany.
-The Samsung HZ30w For Sale see www.KimsStore.com is small, has a pretty good zoom, and has PASM but it’s hardly used and therefore I never know how to get to what I want quickly and often just put it on auto.
-It’s nice to have a small camera to put in your purse or give to my hubby when he needs a camera and I don’t really want to hand over my favorite camera.
+I’ve tried Olympus, Canon, Kodak, Samsung and the Panasonic.
+The Samsung HZ30w For Sale see Info@SellingVille.com is small, has a pretty good zoom, and has PASM.
+I hardly use and therefore I never know how to get to what I want quickly and often just put it on auto.
+It’s nice to have a small camera to put in your purse or hand to my hubby when he needs a camera and I don’t really want to hand over my favorite camera.
 It’s better than a phone and small.
 I’m sure I’d like it even better if I used it more.

 Ya know how you have that favorite car… The FZ200 was my favorite camera.
 I have LOVED this camera!
-This is the camera I used for the winning first place animal shot for Our State Magazine of an elk and a few other contest and for the cover of WNC Magazine.
+This is the camera I used for the winning first place animal shot for Our State Magazine of an elk and a few other contests and for the cover of WNC Magazine.
 I learned where all the buttons where.
-I had the full manual printed and read it -yep read it like a book.
+I had the full manual printed and read it like a book.
 It just outperformed the specs in my opinion.